 Any questions concerning legal issues relating to drug testing should be addressed to your agency legal counsel.
 For questions concerning policies and procedures you should consult this manual and the Administrative Rules.
-(A complete copy of all the Administrative Rules pertaining to drug testing is included in this manual as Appendix A).
-If a question still exists after consulting this manual and the Administrative Rules, then contact the Sheriffs' Standards Division at (919) 716-6460.
-A list of Division staff is included as Appendix J.
+(A complete copy of all Administrative Rules pertaining to drug testing is included in this manual as Appendix A.) If a question still exists after consulting this manual and the Administrative Rules, then contact the Criminal Justice Standards Division at 919.661.5980.
+A list of Division staff is included as Appendix I.